-Complaint 5 - we considered complaint 5 at the frontline resolution stage but a 5-day extension was authorised.
+We considered complaint 5 at the frontline resolution stage, where an extension of five days was authorised.
 At the end of the frontline stage the customer was still dissatisfied.
 At their request, we conducted an investigation and issued our final response within 20 working days.
 Although the end-to-end timeline was 30 working days we still met the combined time targets for frontline resolution and investigation.

-Complaint 6 - we considered complaint 6 at both the frontline resolution stage and the investigation stage.
+Complaint 6 was considered at both the frontline resolution stage and the investigation stage.
 We did not complete the investigation within the 20-day limit, so we agreed a revised timescale with the customer for concluding the investigation beyond the 20-day limit.